nixpulvis/nixpulvis.github.io/_ramblings/2018-10-15-building-a-shell-part-2.md

 `*.lalrpop` file.
 To understand what this means we need to understand what we mean by _parser_.

+A parser's job is to take in a stream of tokens (things like `#`,`"`, `}`, `WORD`, etc) and produce an AST.
+Tokens are the terminals, while the grammar description `*.lalrpop` file defines the non-terminal rules.

-The AST is in our case mainly one `struct` and one heavily recursive `enum`.
+Our AST is mainly one `struct` and one heavily recursive `enum`.
 The main goal of the AST is to preserve the needed information from the text to easily map to the execution semantics.
-For example consider this example from grade school: `1 + 2 * 3`.
+For example consider this example from grade school:
+`1 + 2 * 3`.
 We typically learn a rule called PEMDAS to remember the order of _precedence_ so we correctly read the previous expression as `1 + (2 * 3)`.
-Similarly, we have `true && false || true`, which could be parsed one of two ways:
+Similarly, we have `true && false || true`, which could be parsed one of two
+ways:

 ```sh
 (false && true) || true  #=> true
 false && (true || true)  #=> false
 ```

-A parser's job is to take in a stream of tokens (things like `#`,`"`, `}`, `WORD`, etc) and produce an AST.
-Tokens are the terminals, while the grammar description `*.lalrpop` file defines the non-terminal rules.
 Before we look at the grammar rules, let's look at our AST definition.

 ##### [`use oursh::program::posix::ast::Program;`][posix::ast::Program]